Sierra-Alpha/desert/docs/project-report.md

 in having user config setup seperate to the container because this gave the oppourtunity to also apply the config directly to a compatable machine without the need for containers.
-I also decided that seperating installation config from run time config was another good idea which lead to the following break down.
+I also decided that seperating installation config from runtime config was another good idea which lead to the following break down.

 In the end the project boiled down to three main areas,
  - [Machine Infrastructure](#machine-infrastructure) - The underlying computer,